 - More information is available at the Town website by clicking here.

 - COVID-19 ECONOMIC RECOVERY.
 SBA is helping small businesses with their economic recovery from the effects of COVID-19.

 - The Portsmouth Business Association Web Page http://www.portsmouthbiz.org/ will keep you updated on SBA events and other business help topics.

 - HELP FOR SMALL BUSINESS.
 The RI Commerce Corporation has established COVID-19 Resources for small businesses affected by COVID-19.
 Information can be found at RI Commerce Help or by calling 401-521-HELP.

 - EMPLOYERS AFFECTED BY COVID-19.
 Employers forced to limit or cease operations due to COVID-19 should review the RI Department of Labor and Training Website for relief options.
 Quick facts are located here.

 - SUPERIOR COURT INITIATIVES FOR BUSINESSES.
 The Rhode Island Superior Court will start a business protection program in response to disruptions caused by COVID-19.
 Under the Business Recovery Plan, the Court will supervise and provide protections for Rhode Island businesses so they can remain operational, access new working capital and pay debts.
 More information can be found by clicking here.

-- EVICTION MORATORIUM EXTENSION.
-The stimulus bill extends the CDC’s eviction moratorium from December 30, 2020, to January 30, 2021.
-If you are risk of eviction due to non-payment of rent, assistance may be available from agencies such as Crossroads, United Way, and the various community action agencies.
+- EVICTIONS.
+If you are at risk of eviction due to non-payment of rent, assistance may be available from agencies such as Crossroads, United Way, and the various community action agencies.
 For help, you can call 211.
-Apply on-line to Safe Harbor.

 - Free legal help for low-income tenants is available from: